tecknicaltom/tecknicaltom.github.io/content/posts/prayer-of-st-augustine/index.md

 According to the site, they are quoting from "The Raccolta - full English edition, 1866".

-Also notice that this source ties the prayer to Urban [Pope Urban VIII](https://www.catholic.com/encyclopedia/pope-urban-viii) VIII, which is much more plausible than Urban VII, reigning 21 years.
+Also notice that this source ties the prayer to [Pope Urban VIII](https://www.catholic.com/encyclopedia/pope-urban-viii), which is much more plausible than Urban VII, reigning 21 years.

 <!--
 "Ante oculos tuos, Domine"